Cart 0 items: $0.00

 Andrew Sutherland Smith

 Working in wine was never taken for granted, and Andrew’s father wanted him to have a fall-back career.
 So he studied science at the University of Melbourne.
-There he remembers spending a lot of time at another Carlton institution, Jimmy Watson’s wine bar.
+There he remembers spending a lot of time at another Carlton institution, Jimmy Watson’s Wine Bar.

 Later, at what was to become Charles Sturt University in Wagga Wagga, Andrew attended the winemaking course, where he described himself as a ‘round peg in a round hole’.
 He was happy as he knew the wine industry was where he needed to be.